onlinedevschool/guides/source/build-a-vending-machine.md

 --------------------------------------------------------------------------------

+NOTE: If you are easily offended by colorful words, go away.
+I don't want to hear you cry after you read this.

 ## A love affair with ```Hash```

 A ```Hash``` is a Ruby *primative* or _built-in_ *data type*.
 It also happens to be a storage mechanism.
 Think of it like boxes of shit with labels.
 Labelling two boxes with the same label removes the usefulness of the label, the same is true in hashes.